VOLUNTEERING WITH SEA TURTLES IN OAXACA

 The community program in the Mexican Pacific zone was created with the purpose of achieving the conservation of sea turtles in Mexico.
 In this sense, it seeks to raise awareness among the population near the beaches about the conservation and protection of endangered species.

-Since its inception, the volunteer program has been carried out with the help of students, residents and volunteers, promoting through this project, the proper management and conservation of natural resources.
+The work carried out in the volunteer program, since its inception has been carried out with the help of students, residents and volunteers, promoting through this project, the proper management and conservation of natural resources.

 All our actions are executed and strengthened thanks to projects with specific causes, donations, support from volunteers and visitors.